Educational Technology for Learning, MSEd

 The IU Online Master of Science in Education (MSEd) in Educational Technology for Learning will engage you in a technology-infused curriculum that requires you to use and evaluate a wide variety of digital tools used in educational environments.
-As a student in the program, you will consider how you can teach differently in today's technology-enhanced environments.
-You will develop new technology skill sets and be able to determine which technologies to apply in order to achieve your pedagogical goals.
+Consider how you can teach differently in today's technology-enhanced environments.
+Develop new technology skill sets and determine which technologies to apply in order to achieve your pedagogical goals.

 As the United States strives to develop a globally competitive workforce, demand is high for educators who can engage learners in 21st-century skills and mindsets.
 The MSEd in Educational Technology for Learning curriculum connects theory to practice, preparing you to design learning experiences that promote creativity and active learning through the integration of digital tools.